 I think I came to my first dance here.
 It was always fun to come here.
 Many, many happy memories.
 I can remember later maybe back when I was in college, high school it was very common for girls to carry gloves and I always carried gloves.
 But, I always seemed to lose one so I’m sure I just carpeted the floor of the Beacham Theater with one of my gloves from each pair that I had.
 We used to dress up and wear heels and gloves and you know those Friday and Saturday night dates were dress up occasions. …I learned a lot from Pounds, loved those dances that we had especially the dances hosted at Orlando Country Club…

 Well, this is a church community.
 We’d always go to church and then have a nice dinner.
 We’d either go out to Morrison’s or go home.
 And it was either fried chicken or roast every Sunday.
 My mother was a really good cook so it really did not matter to us which we did.
 We knew we were going to be fed well.
 I was a member of the First Baptist Church in Orlando and later joined the Methodist Church and was married in the Methodist Church…

 My father would call me his “Diamond in the Sky”.
 He would call me that forever until I was grown up and mother of five children.
 And that’s what I call my children and grandchildren.
 They are “my Diamond in the Sky”….

-LISTEN (3:01) as Nancy Strickland Garmon describes her parents, Mr. Fred Strickland and Mrs. Lillian Strickland.
+Nancy Strickland Garmon describes her parents, Mr. Fred Strickland and Mrs. Lillian Strickland.

 I had gone to Stetson University for two years and I then transferred to University of Florida and then I graduated with a degree in elementary education and I taught school for a total of 23 years.
 I took a long sabbatical when I was raising my children and then returned.
 The last few years I taught first grade and loved those little first graders…